laurasfduarte/laurasfduarte/README.md

-I am Laura Duarte, a PhD student working at the [Robotics and AI](https://github.com/Robotics-and-AI) research laboratory of the University of Coimbra.
+I am Laura Duarte, a PhD researcher working at the [Robotics and AI](https://github.com/Robotics-and-AI) research laboratory of the University of Coimbra.

 My research goal is to detect, track and classify human actions with an Event Camera to enable Human-Robot Collaboration.